Herbert von Karajan: Critical reception

-The New York Times writer John Rockwell wrote in 1989: "He had a particular gift for Wagner and above all for Bruckner, whose music he conducted with sovereign command and elevated feeling."
+The New York Times writer John Rockwell wrote in his Karajan obituary in 1989: "He had a particular gift for Wagner and above all for Bruckner, whose music he conducted with sovereign command and elevated feeling."

 Legacy

 Karajan's concerts came to be considered major cultural events.
 In a 1982 tour of the United States, musical stars from Zubin Mehta and Seiji Ozawa to Frank Sinatra attended his Carnegie Hall concerts.
 Karajan was less interested in publicity or legacy than in building the cultural institution of music.
 "When I am on the podium, I forget all about the public", he said.
 "I am not interested in publicity.
 I can only hope there is an advantage to my being known in the world, that through the interest people take in me, they will then move on to an interest in music."

 Much of Karajan's legacy is inextricable from his pioneering attitude toward recording technology.
 He made over 800 recordings, far surpassing the output of other contemporary conductors.
-Deutsche Grammophon said his albums sold "probably hundreds of millions" of copies.
+Biographer Richard Osborne estimates that Karajan sold more than 200 million recordings.
 The West German news weekly Der Spiegel reported that he earned more than $6 million annually from record sales and conducting fees in 1989.
 Karajan amassed a fortune valued at 250 million euros as of 2008, remaining one of top-selling classical music artists two decades after his death.